alaanaeim125/Supermarket-Mobile-App/README.md

 It is a mobile application use for superMarket Shop.

-The app is built with React Native and was developed and tested for **IOS only && Android**.
+The app is built with React Native and was developed and tested for **IOS && Android**.

 ### Running the application